System Architecture

 - firmware orchestration

-That structure is simple enough to communicate clearly and rich enough to support future demos, iterations, and partner discussions.
+That structure is simple enough to explain quickly and rich enough to support future demos, iterations, and module work.

 Public Disclosure Boundary